tdreid/ii/README.md

 # Interest Integrator
 A Chrome extension to help you discover how your interests intersect in inumerable iterations.
+Inspired by Hack #14 from the book *[Mindhacker](https://www.oreilly.com/library/view/mindhacker-60-tips/9781118166437/)* by Marty and Ron Hale-Evans.

 ## Build
 1. This repo includes the unpacked extension.
 You should not need to build